Guest Post: 8 Activities for Your First Trip to Zion National Park

 |Riverside Walk, image courtesy of Zion Ponderosa.|

 If it’s time to cross Zion National Park off your bucket list, or if you’re me and couldn’t accomplish much on your first and only visit there, this is the guest post for you!
-Take it from today’s guest blogger, Kirsten Metcalf, on behalf of Zion Ponderosa, and try one or all of these things on your trip there.
+Take it from today’s guest blogger, Kirsten Metcalf, on behalf of this post's sponsor, Zion Ponderosa, and try one or all of these things on your trip there.

 Wander Riverside Walk.If you’re looking for a way to ease into hiking in Zion, or need a family-friendly trail to try, Riverside Walk is the perfect introduction to all the park has to offer.
 Once called Gateway to the Narrows, this easy trail is only 2.2 miles round trip, and it’s paved the entire way.